The Country Style Green Beans are made with fewer than 5-ingredients and are so delicious. These are true Southern Style Green Beans!

 Ingredients

-- 5 12oz Bags of Cut Green Beans frozen
+- 5 bags Cut Green Beans 12 oz frozen

 Instructions

-- Dice your onion and chop up your bacon.
+- Dice the onion and chop the bacon. ¾ cup Onion 4 slices Bacon

-- In a small skillet, sauté the onion in the bacon grease until tender.
-Note: you may use an oil of choice if not wanting to use bacon grease.
+- In a small skillet, sauté the onion with 2 slices of the chopped bacon until softened.
+Note: You can substitute with oil if you prefer not to use bacon grease.

-- Add green beans, uncooked bacon, water, and cooked onions into the crockpot or slow cooker.
+- Add the green beans, remaining uncooked bacon, water, and sautéed onions to the crockpot or slow cooker.
+5 bags Cut Green Beans 2 tablespoon water

 Nutrition